apache/druid/docs/querying/groupbyquery.md

 ##### Optimizing hash table

 The groupBy v2 engine uses an open addressing hash table for aggregation.
-The hash table is initalized with a given initial bucket number and gradually grows on buffer full.
+The hash table is initialized with a given initial bucket number and gradually grows on buffer full.
 On hash collisions, the linear probing technique is used.

 The default number of initial buckets is 1024 and the default max load factor of the hash table is 0.7.
 If you can see too many collisions in the hash table, you can adjust these numbers.
 See `bufferGrouperInitialBuckets` and `bufferGrouperMaxLoadFactor` in [Advanced groupBy v2 configurations](#groupby-v2-configurations).